WooCommerce Cart or Checkout Broken? What to Check First

 Can WooCommerce cart or checkout be broken even if product pages still work?

 Yes.
-A store can look mostly normal while the cart or checkout flow itself is broken underneath, especially when the issue sits in scripts, totals logic, shipping, or payment processing.
+A store can look mostly normal while the cart or checkout flow itself is broken underneath, especially when the issue sits in scripts, totals logic, shipping, tax, or payment processing.

 Can caching make WooCommerce cart or checkout look broken?